th1j5/typst-neat-cv/template/cv.typ

   date: "1990",
   institution: "International Society of Inventors",
   location: "Geneva, Switzerland",
-  "Recognized for a lifetime of inventive contributions to science and engineering."
+  "Recognized for a lifetime of inventive contributions to science and engineering.", )
-)

 #entry(